API Reference

 - Windows: C:\Users\

-Examples: >>> from spartasolar.config import get_config_path, get_option, set_option
+>>> from spartasolar.config import get_config_path, get_option, set_option

 >>> # Get configuration file path